The Short Version

 Key Terms Made Simple

-Decedent = The person that passed away
+Decedent = The person who passed away

 Personal Representative = The person chosen to handle the estate